Saint-Ouen station (Paris Metro)

-Saint-Ouen station (/fr/) is a station on the Paris Métro, serving Line 14 and offering a transfer to the RER C via Saint-Ouen RER station.
+Saint-Ouen station (/fr/) is a station on the Paris Metro, serving Line 14 and offering a transfer to the RER C via Saint-Ouen RER station.
 It is located at the limits of the territories of the communes of Saint-Ouen-sur-Seine and Clichy.
-It is the 304th station of the métro.
+It is the 304th station of the Metro.

 History

 The station opened on 14 December 2020 as part of the extension of the line from Saint-Lazare to Mairie de Saint-Ouen.